nonnontrivial/ctts/README.md

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) without a sensor.

+It works by using a model trained on [GaN](https://globeatnight.org/maps-data/) data to do inference of sky brightness in terms of [H3 cells](https://h3geo.org).

 ## features

 - api server for sky brightness at given H3 cells